-The risk of error arises due to the fact that, as indicated in Tables 1 and 2 above, a laboratory sample can range from 100 g – 3 kg in mass, depending on the plant species.
+The risk of error arises because, as indicated in Tables 1 and 2 above, a laboratory sample can range from 100 g – 3 kg in mass, depending on the plant species.
 Whereas the resulting test potion that will be used to carry out the analysis can range from 200 mg – 1 g in mass.
-This represents a 200- 10,000 fold difference in mass and, as such represents the biggest possible source of error.
+This represents a 200- 10,000-fold difference in mass and, potentially the biggest possible source of error.
 Therefore, a specific procedure should be followed during the sample homogenisation to manage and reduce the likelihood of error.